On entropic and almost multilinear representability of matroids: Preliminaries

 \subsection{Matroid representations}

-A main motivation to define matroids stems from linear algebra.
-Classically, a matroid $M=(E,r)$ is representable over a field $\F$ if there exists a family of vectors $\{v_e\}_{e\in E}$ in a vector space over $\F$ such that $r(A)=\dim(\spa(\{v_e\}_{e\in A}))$ for all $A\in E$.
-The matroid $M$ is called \emph{linear} over $\F$ in this case.
-Using Gr\"obner bases one can decide whether a matroid is linear over some field~\cite[Theorem 6.8.9]{Oxl11}.
+Matroid theory is the combinatorial study of various notions of dependence and independence, analogous to those in linear algebra.
+A well-studied subclass of matroids is the class of linearly-representable matroids, in which the rank function is actually given by linear-algebraic rank: A matroid $M=(E,r)$ is \emph{representable} over a field $\F$ if there exists a family of vectors $\{v_e\}_{e\in E}$ in a vector space over $\F$ such that $r(S)=\dim(\spa(\{v_e\}_{e\in S}))$ for all $S\subseteq E$.
+The matroid $M$ is also called \emph{linear} over $\F$ in this case.

+When studying any notion of matroid representability, it is desirable to be able to decide whether a given matroid is representable.
+For example, using Gr\"obner bases one can decide whether a matroid is linear over an algebraically closed field~\cite[Theorem 6.8.9]{Oxl11}.
+The question of whether one can decide representability over $\Q$ is equivalent to the solvability of Diophantine equations in $\Q$~\cite{Stu87}.
+This is a variant of Hilbert's tenth problem and still open.
+In this paper we study generalized notions of matroid representability and the associated decision problems.

-In this subsection we define various notions of generalized matroid representations that are studied throughout the article.
+In this section we define the notions of representability that we will investigate throughout the article.

 \begin{defn}[\cite{SA98}] A matroid $M=\left(E,r\right)$ is \emph{multilinear} over a field $\mathbb{F}$ if there exist an integer $c$ and a vector space $V$ over $\mathbb{F}$ with subspaces $\left\{ W_{e}\right\} _{e\in E}$ such that for each $S\subseteq E$